Can You Microwave Dog Food? Does It Improve Dog Food?

 Let’s say that you have half a can of dog food left after your dog’s dinner.
 This half will be your dog’s breakfast, but it has to be stored in the refrigerator until then.
 While humans can take leftovers out of the fridge and warm them up in the microwave, can the same be done for your dog’s food?

 The answer is yes!
 Most canned foods can be warmed in the microwave, but it is not advised to heat raw food the same way.
-Microwaving raw food can destroy the nutrients and cause the food to “cook,” ruining the benefits of feeding a raw diet to your dog in the first place.
+Microwaving raw food will cook it, and it won’t be raw anymore, ruining the desired benefits of feeding this type of diet to your dog in the first place.

 Today, we look at how to microwave your dog’s food properly.